This guide contains suggestions for managing the everyday communications you apply in your role as a principal.

 - Ensure your agendas are applied; take advantage of face-to-face meetings to initiate new discussion about things of importance to you.

-- Make notes and, in particular, record agreed times and dates.
+- Make notes.
+In particular, record agreed times and dates.
 Tell the person you are talking to what you are recording.

 - Work on reducing your use of conversation dead-air fillers like ‘um’ and ‘er’, as well as cliches and phrases such as ‘you know’, ‘basically’, ‘to be honest’, ‘at the end of the day’, ‘the fact of the matter is’, ‘sort of thing’, and so on.